jmillxyz/Win32-OpenSSH-wiki/Security-protection-of-various-files-in-Win32-OpenSSH.md

 Starting with the release of [v0.0.13.0][build13], Win32-OpenSSH ensures any configuration and key files are secure before they are loaded.

 Specifically, following permission checks are enforced:
-- User specific resources on client side -
+- User specific resources on client side - private keys and ssh_config ((%userprofile%\.ssh\config)
-  - User's private keys should not be accessible to other users.
+  - Should not be accessible to other (non-admin) users.
-  - User's ssh_config (%userprofile%\.ssh\config) should not be accessible to other users.
+  - Should not be owned by any other (non-admin) user.
   - Ex. ssh would fail to use the following private key for userA, since "someotheruser" also has access.
 ```
 c:\>icacls userkey